Parathyroid Adenoma: Diagnosis & Treatment

 The open-neck method is used instead of minimally invasive surgery for patients with adenomas on both sides of the neck or when preoperative imaging fails to locate one or more adenomas.
 The cure rates for open-neck and minimally invasive surgeries are similar.

 What are the risks of having surgery?

 All surgeries have risks.
 With parathyroid surgery, some patients experience:

-- hoarseness from paralysis of the voice box (from damage to the voice box nerve; permanent hoarseness (about 3.5% of patients).
+- Hoarseness from paralysis of the voice box (from damage to the voice box nerve; permanent hoarseness [about 3.5 percent of patients]).

 To reduce these risks:

 - A device can be used to monitor the nerve's location during surgery.